 So I can eat fresh berries?

 Of course.
 Fresh Aronia berries can be eaten by young and old directly from the bush.
-Freshly nibbled in small quantities, mixed in a smoothie, made into homemade jam or as an ingredient for sweet cakes and desserts or savoury sauces and chutneys - fresh Aronia berries can be used in the kitchen in a versatile and creative way.
-The high proportion of dark plant dyes conjures up a bright violet in the food.
-Fresh Aronia berries have a sourish- tart taste and therefore harmonise both sweet and savoury preparations.
+Freshly nibbled in small quantities, mixed in a smoothie, made into homemade jam or as an ingredient for sweet cakes and desserts or savoury sauces and chutneys - fresh Aronia berries can be used in the kitchen in a versatile and creative way and the dark plant dyes will conjure up a bright violet in your food!
+Fresh Aronia berries have a sourish- tart taste and therefore harmonise both sweet and savoury cuisine.